awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-rds.md

-# Adding an Amazon RDS DB Instance to Your Python Application Environment<a name="create-deploy-python-rds"></a>
+# Adding an Amazon RDS DB instance to your Python application environment<a name="create-deploy-python-rds"></a>

 You can use an Amazon Relational Database Service \(Amazon RDS\) DB instance to store data gathered and modified by your application\.
 The database can be attached to your environment and managed by Elastic Beanstalk, or created and managed externally\.